mykola-mokhnach/appium-windows-driver/README.md

 > **Note**
 >
 > Since version 2.0.0 Windows driver has dropped the support of Appium 1, and is only compatible to Appium 2.
-Use the `appium driver install windows`
+Use the `appium driver install --package=appium-windows-driver windows`
 > command to add it to your Appium 2 dist.